anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 To assist with the goal of creating a reference architecture that will support Telco workloads, but at the same time leverage the work that already has been completed in the Kubernetes community, RA2 will take an "RA2 [Razor](https://en.wikipedia.org/wiki/Philosophical_razor)" approach to build the foundation.
 This can be explained along the lines of "if something is useful for non-Telco workloads, we will not include it only for Telco workloads".
 For example, start the Reference Architecture from a vanilla Kubernetes (say, v1.16) feature set, then provide clear evidence that a functional requirement cannot be met by that system (say, multi-NIC support), only then the RA would add the least invasive, Kubernetes-community aligned extension (say, Multus) to fill the gap.
 If there are still gaps that cannot be filled by standard Kubernetes community technologies or extensions then the RA will concisely document the requirement and approach the relevant project maintainers with a request to add this functionality into the feature set.

 The Kubernetes Reference Architecture will be used to determine a Kubernetes Reference Implementation.
-The Kubernetes Reference Implementation would then also be used to test and validate the supportability and compatibility with Kubernetes-based Network Function workloads of interest to the CNTT community.
+The Kubernetes Reference Implementation would then also be used to test and validate the supportability and compatibility with Kubernetes-based Network Function workloads of interest to the Anuket community.
 It is expected the Kubernetes Reference Architecture, Reference Implementation, and Reference Conformance will be developed in parallel to OVP Phase 2, which is building on the work already in place for OpenStack implementations.
 The intention is to expand as much of the existing test frameworks to be used for the verification and conformance testing of Kubernetes-based workloads.

 ### 1.2 Terminology